Big Tech: Alternatives

 Alt-tech is a collection of social networking services and Internet service providers popular among the alt-right, far-right, and others who espouse extremism or fringe theories, typically because they employ looser content moderation than mainstream platforms.
-The term "alt-tech" is a portmanteau of "alt-right" and "Big Tech".
+The term "alt-tech" is a portmanteau of "alt-right" and "Big Tech."

 The fediverse is a collection of federated social networking services that can communicate with each other even if they are controlled independently.
 Users of different websites can send and receive status updates and multimedia files across the network.
-The term "fediverse" is a portmanteau of "federation" and "universe".
+The term "fediverse" is a portmanteau of "federation" and "universe."

-The so-called Web3 (also known as Web 3.0) is an idea for a new iteration of the World Wide Web which incorporates concepts such as decentralization, blockchain technologies, and token-based economics.
+Web3 (also known as Web 3.0) is an idea for a new iteration of the World Wide Web which incorporates concepts such as decentralization, blockchain technologies, and token-based economics.
 Some technologists and journalists have contrasted it with Web 2.0, in which they claim user-generated content is controlled by a small group of companies referred to as Big Tech.

+The dark web is the World Wide Web content that exists on darknets (overlay networks) that use the Internet, but require specific software, configurations, or authorization to access.
+Through the dark web, private computer networks can communicate and conduct business anonymously without divulging identifying information, such as a user's location.
+The dark web forms a small part of the deep web, the part of the web not indexed by web search engines, although sometimes the term deep web is mistakenly used to refer specifically to the dark web.